sepsis-omics/tutorials/docs/modules/dge/index.md

 - Scroll down to "VOOM log output" and "#VOOM top 50".
 - The "Contig" column has the gene names.
 - Look at the "adj.P.Val" column.
-This is an adjusted p value to show the signficance of the gene expression difference, accounting for the effect of multiple testing.
+This is an adjusted p value to show the significance of the gene expression difference, accounting for the effect of multiple testing.
 Also known as False Discovery Rate.
 The table is ordered by the values in this column.
 - Look at the "logFC" column.
-This is log2(Fold Change) of gene expression in treatment samples relative to the control samples.
+This is log2(Fold Change) of relative gene expression between the treatment samples and the control samples.
-    - Note that fold change has no absolute biological meaning.
-In some cases, a large fold change will be meaningful but in others, even a small fold change can be important biologically.

 View the file called <fn>DEGusingvoom_topTable_VOOM.xls</fn>.